FOR HOME/INDIVIDUAL STUDY

 After three decades of leading adult study groups, I have found that text study is the ‘great equalizer.’
 Regardless of background, anyone can relate to the Biblical text as the means through which the Divine Author communicates to the reader.

 Rabbi Hirsch considered the Biblical text as “lecture notes” of Divine Teachings, which need analysis and ‘decoding’ of their symbolic, poetic language.
-Given this assumption, the methodology of teaching I use in this book is the following: introduction to the topic, presentation of texts, questions arising from the text, study of Biblical context of the subject and language and, finally, integration of concepts and ideas into a coherent explanation of the Jewish ritual under investigation.
+Given this assumption, the methodology of teaching, in each volume of Jewish ritual, I present an introduction to the topic, the Biblical texts in Hebrew and English, questions arising from the text, study of the Biblical context of the subject and language and, finally, I integrate the concepts and ideas into a coherent explanation of the Jewish ritual under investigation.

 If you study the material (not just ‘read’ it), you will be rewarded with a fascinating journey into text analysis and a profound appreciation of the enduring Biblical teachings and meaningful contemporary practice.